How is energy bought and sold and how does this affect prices?

 It's all because of the way the UK's energy system works.
 In particular, a system called 'marginal cost pricing'.
 Under this system, the most expensive type of energy is used to set the price for all types of energy, including renewables.

-Although renewable energy accounted for almost half (45.5%) of the UK's total energy generation in the first three months of this year, we still rely on gas-powered plants to generate some of our electricity.
+Although renewable sources provided over half (50.4%) of the UK's total electricity generation in 2024, marking a record high (with wind power being the largest single contributor), we still rely on gas-powered plants to generate some of our electricity.
 And if our electricity demand is topped up by more expensive fossil fuels, then this is the rate at which all electricity is sold.

 Even if you're on a plan that delivers 100% renewable energy, the price of your electricity is set not upon the cost of wind or solar generation, but on the cost of the last source used to meet demand.
 As gas-powered stations are used to top up electricity demand in the UK, the cost of gas-powered electricity is used to set the price of all electricity.